PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 > ![important-shield] Please select minimum 1GB Memeory to be able to install Go package without an issue.

+> 4GB ~ 8GB memories / 40GB ~ 100GB+ Storage would be preferrable in performance wise.

 > For this tutorial, we will host a static website for the demonstrate purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprints for applications listed below.